lsainzvillalba/lsainzvillalba.github.io/_posts/2023-09-04-leftclinoidalmengioma.md

 ### SURGICAL APPROACH:
 Extended-pterional with extradural clinoidectomy

-### OPERATIVE TECHNIQUE:
-<div style="text-align: justify"> The area was prepped and draped in the standard sterile fashion.
-A fronto-pterional incision from the midline to the root of the zygoma, behind the hair line was planned and infiltrated with lidocaine and opened sharply using a #21 scalpel blade.
-Temporal muscle dissection was performed in two steps: interfascially below the frontal fat pad and then subperiostically to allow wider exposure and less tension on the muscle when reflecting throughout the operation.</div>

 ### POSITIONING:
 <div style="text-align: justify"> A Mayfield head clamp was applied.
 The patient was placed in supine position
   with the head slightly rotated (about 30 degrees) towards the right and extended such that the malar prominence would be the highest point